Karnataka’s crumbling coastline shows climate battles are political

 Climate adaptation is often seen as technocratic work, involving prediction and planning, but Karnataka’s coast is proving that it is equally about politics.
 It foreshadows the challenges India will face in responding to the IPCC’s new report, which calls for urgent and extensive adaptation to climate impacts across the country.

-This story is part of Common Ground, our new in-depth and investigative reporting project.
+This story is part of Common Ground, our in-depth and investigative reporting project.
 Sign up here to get a fresh story in your inbox every Wednesday.

 Ullal’s shore began eroding after the construction of a breakwater for Old Mangalore Port in 1994, around a kilometre to the north.
 The breakwater, a thin 200-metre strip of stone laid perpendicular to the coast, has been vital to the city’s growth.
 For almost three decades, it has sheltered ships from the storms and the lashing waves of the Arabian sea, giving the city’s post-liberalisation boomtime trade networks room to grow.